Spatially covariant gravity with a dynamic lapse function: Conclusion

-In this paper, within the framework of spatially covariant gravity with a dynamic lapse function $N$, we investigate the sufficient and necessary conditions for a theory to have two physical degrees of freedom by performing the Hamiltonian analysis.
-Generally, the dynamic lapse function contributes a scalar mode and the theory has 4 DoFs.
+In this paper, within the framework of spatially covariant gravity with a dynamic lapse function $N$, we investigated the sufficient and necessary conditions for a theory to have two physical degrees of freedom by performing the Hamiltonian analysis.
+Generally, the dynamic lapse function contributes a scalar mode and the theory has four DoF.
 In Ref. \cite{Gao:2018znj} two conditions have been obtained to eliminate a scalar mode.
-We further obtain the sufficient and necessary conditions \eqref{tt1} and \eqref{tt2} to eliminate another one scalar mode through the detailed Hamiltonian analysis and they are
+We further obtained the sufficient and necessary conditions \eqref{tt1} and \eqref{tt2} to eliminate another scalar mode through the detailed Hamiltonian analysis and they are

-The first condition \eqref{tt1} ensures the Dirac Matrix is degenerate and turns a second-class constraint to a first-class constraint.
-If only the first condition is imposed, the dimension of phase space at each point of spacetime becomes odd and the theory is not self consistent.
+The first condition \eqref{tt1} ensures the Dirac matrix is degenerate and turns a second-class constraint to a first-class constraint.
+If only the first condition is imposed, the dimension of phase space at each point of spacetime becomes odd and the theory is not self-consistent.
 Thus another condition should be imposed.
 The second condition \eqref{tt2} ensures that a tertiary constraint arises.
-The dimension of the phase space then becomes even and the theory has two DoFs.
+The dimension of the phase space then becomes even and the theory has two DoF.

-In the case that coupling functions only depend on $N$, we find that the spatial curvature term cannot enter the Lagrangian, and the theory possesses no wave solution and cannot recover general relativity.
-To construct SCG with coupling functions dependent on the spatial derivative of $N$, we perform a spatially conformal transformation, i.e. $h_{ij}\rightarrow \mathrm{e}^{2w}h_{ij}$, on a class of quadratic actions with a non-dynamic lapse function and two DoFs.
-Due to the $N$-dependence of spatial conformal factor $w$, lapse function becomes dynamic after the conformal transformation, and a class of quadratic action with $\dot{N}$ and two DoFs is obtained.
-We confirm that this theory propagates two DoFs by checking the two conditions \eqref{tt1} and \eqref{tt2}.
-Besides, we also investigate the correspondence between SCG with two DoFs and GR.
-We find that a subclass of the quadratic action \eqref{quadraticactionmain} with dynamic $N$ can be related to GR by performing the spatially conformal transformation $h_{ij}\rightarrow \mathrm{e}^{2w}h_{ij}$ and rescaling the lapse function $N\rightarrow e^{2\lambda}N$, with $\lambda=\ln\left[( \gamma_1+\gamma_2N)/N \right]$.
+In the case that coupling functions only depend on $N$, we found that the spatial curvature term cannot enter the Lagrangian, and the theory possesses no wave solution and cannot recover GR.
+To construct SCG with coupling functions dependent on the spatial derivative of $N$, we performed a spatially conformal transformation, i.e. $h_{ij}\rightarrow \mathrm{e}^{2w}h_{ij}$, on a class of quadratic actions with a nondynamic lapse function and two DoF.
+Due to the $N$ dependence of spatial conformal factor $w$, lapse function becomes dynamic after the conformal transformation, and a class of quadratic actions with $\dot{N}$ and two DoF is obtained.
+We confirmed that this theory propagates two DoF by checking the two sufficient and necessary conditions \eqref{tt1} and \eqref{tt2}.
+Besides, we also investigated the correspondence between SCG with two DoF and GR.
+We found that a subclass of the quadratic actions \eqref{quadraticactionmain} with dynamic $N$ can be related to GR by performing the spatially conformal transformation $h_{ij}\rightarrow \mathrm{e}^{2w}h_{ij}$ and rescaling the lapse function $N\rightarrow e^{2\lambda}N$, with $\lambda=\ln\left[(\gamma_1+\gamma_2N)/N\right]$.